ADVRHumanoids/ROSEndEffector/README.md

+# Actions
-# Actions Finder Node
+## Primitives & Actions Finder Node
 * This node will explore your robot model (i.e. *urdf* and *srdf* files) in order to find some primitive actions (e.g. __pinch__, __trig__ ) that your hand can do.
 * MoveIt library is used to parse the models and to find collisions (to find the **pinches**)
 * Information about each action are stored in some *yaml* files, that can be parsed afterwards.
 The main information in the *yaml* files is the necessary position of the joints to perform that action (see some examples [here](configs/actionExamples)).
 * Additional primitive actions can be added, deriving the c++ class or creating directly by hand the *yaml* file.

+## Custom Actions
+If the actions found are not sufficient, you can create your custom ones as **generic**.
+This can be done creating a yaml file, or filling the c++ structures with the code.
+A **composed** action can be also created as a *sum* of others.

-For more complicated action, there is the possibility to define them as **composed** action, that is, an action *composed* by different others.
-In this case the joint positions of the composed action will consider all the action included in it.
+There is also the possibility to create **timed** action, that is, an action which will execute other ones sequentially, separating each execution by a time margin.

 ## How to Run
 #### Install External Dependencies